SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-08-23-Can you make a game with AI.md

 * Started the Sequential Thinking, Context7 and Memory servers to improve the flow.
 * Kicked off the "analysis phase" by asking the AI to "Read the Instructions" and then "design the game".
 * Once the analysis was good, with a few tweaks, asked the AI to "Generate the game"
-* From here on, until I was satisfied it had completed all the tasks, the only thing I had to do (which was different that all other attempts) was ask the AI to "Continue...", repeatedly.
+* From here on, until I was satisfied it had completed all the tasks, the only thing I had to do (which was different than all other attempts) was ask the AI to "Continue...", repeatedly.
 * At the end, I attempted to run the project.....  crash...
 Nothing is ever perfect the first time, not even with AI.
-* Then a repeated flow of
+* Then a repeated flow of:
   * Test
   * Copy Error message
   * Paste to AI